dkapesa/AI-Verification-Copilot/README.md

   Tool execution logic is separated from the API layer to keep endpoints simple.

 - **Structured Tool Outputs**
-  All tools return standardized result objects to simplify aggregation and analysis.
+  All tools return standardised result objects to simplify aggregation and analysis.

 - **Parallel Execution**
-  Fraud tools run concurrently to minimize response latency as the system scales.
+  Fraud tools run concurrently to minimise response latency as the system scales.

 ---